Home / Blog / What Are the Laws About Releasing Mugshots?

 How Did My Mugshot Get Published Online?

-Officials update these databases every 24 hours.
+3. Officials update these databases every 24 hours.

-Within 1-2 weeks, Google begins to recognize these new websites and ranks them in search.
+7. Within 1-2 weeks, Google begins to recognize these new websites and ranks them in search.

-From this point, your mugshot may spread like wildfire.
+8. From this point, your mugshot may spread like wildfire.

 When a mugshot site disseminates information relating to your arrest, they are entirely within their rights to do so.
 The only restriction is if such sites post personal information and booking photos for any commercial purpose.
-In other words, publication of mug shots is perfectly fine as long as long as they do not require payment to view photos and records.

 Owners of mug shot sites claim First Amendment protections, claiming that posting photos and arrest details is a Constitutionally-protected right.
-These sites often claim that because money is not charged, such information must be freely available to any person who wishes to view it.
+These sites often state that because money is not charged, such information must be freely available to any person who wishes to view it.

 Social Media and Arrest Mugshots

 Mugshot websites are not the only places to worry about.
 Social media is another area where mugshots may appear.
-So far, legislation has not addressed the publication of arrest photos and mugshots to these social media platforms.
-So there are no laws about releasing mugshots directly to Facebook!

-That is why you must remain proactive when protecting yourself and your online reputation.
 NetReputation’s team of experienced reputation specialists know that visibility on social media can make or break your success.
-By working directly with clients to have a mugshot removed, we have helped our clients restore damaged reputations, increased brand awareness, and controlled negative information in search results.
+By working directly with clients to have a mugshot removed, we have helped our clients restore damaged reputations, increase brand awareness, and control negative information in search results.

 Guidelines for Publishing Arrest Booking Photographs Online